-(a) Prior to the commencement of construction activities, PCB data in surface water, sediment, and biota (and other data) shall be collected to serve as a baseline for the evaluation of the potential impacts of the Corrective Measures and project operations as well as to inform model parameterization in the model re-evaluation plan.
-The submission of a Baseline Monitoring Plan shall be expedited per Section II.H.1.

-- (b) The Permittee shall propose a program to minimize adverse impacts of construction activities on the environment (e.g., resuspension) including: - Measures to assess these impacts (e.g., establishing notification and action levels for PCBs measured in surface water); - ii.
-A monitoring plan to collect these data; and - iii.
-Establishing response actions (e.g., slowdown and evaluation of operations, stop work and modification of operations, etc.).
+- (a) Prior to the commencement of construction activities, PCB data in surface water, sediment, and biota (and other data) shall be collected to serve as a baseline for the evaluation of the potential impacts of the Corrective Measures and project operations as well as to inform model parameterization in the model re-evaluation plan. - (b) The Permittee shall propose a program to minimize adverse impacts of construction activities on the environment (e.g., resuspension) including: - i.
+Measures to assess these impacts (e.g., establishing notification and action levels for PCBs measured in surface water); - ii.
+A monitoring plan to collect these data; and - Establishing response actions (e.g., slowdown and evaluation of operations, stop work and modification of operations, etc.).